 - Professional aspects

 - Arts Administration: grant writing, fundraising, promotion and public relations

-The Ohio State University Department of Theatre plans to recruit one class of MFA acting students every three years (the next classes will be accepted in 2018, 2021, 2024, etc.).
+The Ohio State University Theatre Graduate Program recruits one class of MFA acting students every three years (the next classes will be accepted in 2022, 2025, 2028 etc.).
 The creation of original innovative works which push the boundaries of performance and theatre is a strong component of the department.
 This emphasis runs parallel to other innovative performance programs at Ohio State.
 These include the Wexner Center for the Arts as well as Ohio State's dance program and the School of Music's contemporary music program.
-We will recruit students who demonstrate a strong foundation in acting training and who are committed to creating original work, whether it be in the form of monologist, movement theatre, traditional playwriting, media arts performance, etc.
+We recruit students who demonstrate a strong foundation in acting training and who are committed to creating original work, whether it be in the form of monologist, movement theatre, traditional playwriting, media arts performance, etc.